dekoza/mtgpl/GTC.rst

 Spell Rupture
-    Counter target spell unless its controller pays {X}, where X is the greatest power among creatures you control.
+    Counter target spell unless its controller pays |mana_x|, where X is the greatest power among creatures you control.

 Spire Tracer